 How to file a South Dakota annual report

 South Dakota gives you two ways to submit your yearly filing: online or by mail.
-Online is cheaper, faster, and saves you from dealing with paper forms that get rejected for minor errors.
+Online is cheaper, faster, and saves you from dealing with paper forms that may be rejected for statutory inconsistencies.

 The online process takes about five minutes.